AlexOla-NG/-lendsqr-fe-test/lendsqr-test-app/README.md

 - [Change date input triangle to a calendar icon](https://stackoverflow.com/questions/29436074/change-date-input-triangle-to-a-calendar-icon) - This helped me easily change the icon on a date input element.
 I really liked this pattern and will use it going forward.
 - [Using Placeholder On A Date Input In Angular](https://upmostly.com/angular/using-placeholder-on-a-date-input-in-angular) - This provided inspiration for the syntax I used to toggle the date input type so that it allowed for custom placeholder use.
 I really liked this pattern and will use it going forward.
 - [TypeScript: React useRef Hook](https://www.robinwieruch.de/typescript-react-useref/) - This helped me understand how to manipulate the useRef hook in TypeScript while trying to set the placeholder for the date input.
 I really liked this pattern and will use it going forward.
+- [How to detect a click outside a React component](https://blog.logrocket.com/detect-click-outside-react-component-how-to/) - This helped me understand how to detect click events outside a react component using the OutsideClickHandler library.
+I really liked this pattern and will use it going forward.
 - [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
 I'd recommend it to anyone still learning this concept.

 ## Author